Your dog needs both mental and physical exercise. These interactive toys and feeders make great gifts – and will keep him busy all year round!

 3. Interactive feeders are an excellent idea for dogs that eat too fast.
 They not only force the dog to slow down – encouraging better digestion – but they also help satisfy his prey drive by making him work for his food.

-4. An interactive toy or feeder may even help alleviate grief.
+4. Interactive toys or feeders may even help alleviate grief.
 “We know of a dog who was left alone after his person had to have his second canine companion euthanized because of cancer,” says Alexandre.
 “The dog stopped eating and his family turned to a behaviorist for assistance.
 They told him to try an interactive feeder to stimulate the dog into eating again.
 This dog resumed eating right after he was given the feeder, and got back into shape within a month.”

 How do these products work?